-There are lots of myths surrounding testing for prostate health but in reality, a simple blood test followed by a rectal exam could detect prostate cancer.
-Prostate cancer is one of the most curable cancers out there.
-There is a survival rate of just over 90% if caught at the early stages.
-The test as we know it, PSA (Prostatic Specific Antigen) is a test for prostate problems, and it does not always indicate that there is prostate cancer.
+Prostate cancer is one of the most curable cancers out there, with a survival rate of just over 90% if caught at the early stages.
+There are lots of myths surrounding testing for prostate health but in reality, it’s a simple blood test followed by a rectal exam that could detect prostate cancer.
+But the test as we know it PSA (Prostatic Specific Antigen) is a test for prostate problems, it does not always indicate that there is prostate cancer.
 It could let you know that you have a prostate that is becoming enlarged and maybe beginning to cause urinary problems.
 The most important thing when it comes to prostate cancer is early detection.
 The earlier it’s caught, the easier it is to treat.
 But do remember also that prostate cancer may not present itself with any symptoms.

 Symptoms to Look Out For

 - Having to rush to the toilet to pass urine

 - Passing urine more often than usual, especially at night

 - Difficulty passing urine, including straining to pass it or stopping and starting